Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 >
 > Date: November 22, 2025, 4:22 AM

-# On the Mathematical Necessity of Universal Curvature: A Unified Proof via Probability-Mass Duality and 5D Pre-Geometric Ontology
+# The Observable Universe is an Ontological Regularization of a Countably Infinite, Parameterized 5D Probability Distribution of an Extradimensional 7D Superstructure

 **Abstract**